DX-Ball 2: Development

 Programmed by Seumas McNally, DX-Ball 2 was first released on December 16, 1998.
 The game was an updated version of the classic DX-Ball by Michael P. Welch, on which Seumas had contributed some of the graphical assets.
 With the advantage of running in high colour mode, DX-Ball 2 presented a notable upgrade from its predecessor in the visual aspect, delivering more vibrant graphics with textured bricks and backgrounds, additive blended explosion effects and real-time ray traced balls.
 Also unique to DX-Ball 2 was the ability to select between multiple board-sets to play, enhancing the gameplay experience with varying themes and distinct visual styles.
 Additionally, the game featured two new power-ups: one enlarging the ball, and an eight ball split power-up; a kid's mode with adjusted game settings for easier gameplay; and a euro-techno soundtrack by Eric "Sidewinder" Gieseke.

 The free demo version of DX-Ball 2 introduced a selection of 24 boards to play, divided into six board-sets, each containing 4 boards.
 By purchasing the additional Board Pack 1 expansion, the initial demo board-sets could be expanded into complete sets of 25 boards each, adding up to a total of 150 boards.
 Following up on June 13, 1999, Board Pack 2 and the Classic Pack were announced.
 Both expansions sported 150 new boards, Board Pack 2 featuring four board-sets of 25 boards and one board-set of 50 boards, while the Classic Pack reintroduced the 50 classic boards from the original DX-Ball by Michael P. Welch, in addition to two new sets of 50 boards, both in the same classic DX-Ball style.
-Following the event of the passing away of Seumas McNally on March 21, 2000, Longbow Games announced a delayed Board Pack 3 on May 19, 2000, introducing another 150 boards across one board-set of 50 boards and four board-sets of 25 boards, while a commemorating Memorial Pack followed two months later, on July 19, 2000.
+Following Seumas McNally's passing on March 21, 2000, Longbow Games announced a delayed Board Pack 3 on May 19, 2000, introducing another 150 boards across one board-set of 50 boards and four board-sets of 25 boards, while a commemorating Memorial Pack followed two months later, on July 19, 2000.
 Encompassing 176 boards, the fifth and last game expansion for DX-Ball 2 included two board-sets of 25 boards each, an alphabet board-set of 26 boards, and a dedicated memorial board-set of 100 boards.